shubhamgajbhiye1994/Machine_Learning_Models/README.md

 7) CASE STUDY : EMPLOYEE ATTRITION CONTROL
    Deatils :Predicting which employees are prone to leave next using information from existing employees and those that had left
-   Note : Ref file contain submission file , in that you find the actual status , predicted lightgbm and xgboost status values.
-   Ref File: utiva-python-bigdata-cohort1-20200304T094934Z-001.rar
+   Note : Ref file contain 2 submission file one with xgboost and one with lightgbm Ref File: utiva-python-bigdata-cohort1-20200304T094934Z-001.rar